Quantum Computing: Lecture Notes: Hints for Exercises

 \subsection{Chapter~\ref{chap:grover}}

 \ref{ex:findallsols}.b.
-Recall that if there are $i$ solutions, then one variant of Grover's algorithm finds a solution using an expected number of $O(\sqrt{N/i})$ queries.\\ \ref{ex:exactgrover}.e.
+Recall that if there are $i>0$ solutions, then one variant of Grover's algorithm finds a solution using an expected number of $O(\sqrt{N/i})$ queries.\\ \ref{ex:exactgrover}.e.
 Choose $\gamma$ in (d) such that applying $\ceil{\tilde{k}}$ rounds of amplitude amplification to $\cal A$ results in a solution for $y$ with probability~1.\\ \ref{ex:log1overeps}.a.
 Try running the exact version of Grover (see end of Section~\ref{sec:grover}) with different guesses for what the actual $t$ is.\\ \ref{ex:approxcount}.a.
 Run the basic Grover search with a cleverly chosen number of iterations.\\ \ref{ex:approxcount}.b.
-Use binary search on top of~(a).\\ \ref{ex:grovergates}.b.
+Use binary search on top of~(a).\\ \ref{ex:amplitudeestimation}.d.
+The eigenvalues of a 2-dimensional rotation matrix over angle $\lambda$ are $e^{i\lambda}$ and $e^{-i\lambda}$ (you don't need to prove this).
+You may also assume $a\ll 1$, so that the differences between $\sqrt{a},\sin\sqrt{a},\arcsin\sqrt{a}$ are negligible.
+You may refer to the lecture notes for phase estimation without further proof, incl.\ the fact that phase estimation gives a good $n$-bit approximation with high probability even if the phase cannot be represented exactly with $n$ bits of precision.\\ \ref{ex:amplitudeestimation}.e.
+Define an $A$ that involves one query to $x$ and where $a=t/N$.
+Invoke (d) with $\eps$ proportional to $1/\sqrt{N}$.
+You can use $|\tilde{a}-a|=|\sqrt{\tilde{a}}-\sqrt{a}|\cdot|\sqrt{\tilde{a}}+\sqrt{a}|$ in your analysis of the approximation error.\\ \ref{ex:grovergates}.b.
 Combine amplitude amplification with the algorithm of (a), for a smart choice of $k$.
 Your answer may refer to the lecture notes for the details of amplitude amplification.\\ \ref{ex:minfind}.
 Start with $m=x_i$ for a random $i$, and repeatedly use Grover's algorithm to find an index $j$ such that $x_j<m$ and update $m=x_j$.
 Continue this until you can find no element smaller than $m$, and analyze the number of queries of this algorithm.
 You are allowed to argue about this algorithm on a high level (i.e., things like ``use Grover to search for a $j$ such that\ldots'' are OK), no need to write out complete circuits.
 You do, however, have to take into account that the various runs of Grover each have their own error probability\\ \ref{ex:collisionfind}.b.
-What is the probability in (a) if $s\sim\sqrt{N}$?\\ \ref{ex:collisionfind}.c.
+What is the probability in (a) if you set $s$ to roughly $\sqrt{N}$?\\ \ref{ex:collisionfind}.c.
 Choose a set $S$ of size $s=O(N^{1/3})$, and classically query all its elements.
 First check if $S$ contains a collision.
 If yes, then you're done.
 If not, then use Grover to find a $j\not\in S$ that collides with an $i\in S$.